 After two plane rides, two Lyft rides and a 1.5-hour ferry ride, we couldn’t wait to stretch our legs on our first full day on the island.
 So, we took the 1.5-mile, 30-minute walk up the hill to the gardens from our hotel.
 We had snagged a LivingSocial.com deal for the Hermosa Hotel that actually included tickets to the garden as well as our ferry rides.
 But, usually, entry tickets are $7 for each adult.
 (However, if you hike up the Hermit Gulch Trail and down into the gardens, it is free!)

 If you don’t want to walk to the gardens, you can drive up in your golf cart or take a bus from town for $2 each way.

 There isn’t much to the gardens, and it is mainly desert plants as well as those that are endemic to California islands, but it is worth a stop.
 The monument is especially striking though.
 It reminded me a bit of King Louie’s place from the Jungle Book movie.
-And the views from the iconic structure are amazing.
+And the views of Avalon from the iconic structure are amazing.

 Garden to Sky Trail

 However, for even better views of both sides of Catalina Island, we highly suggest the continuing on to Garden to Sky trail.

 Leaving from a small gate next to the base of the memorial, this 1.2-mile trail winds up above the gardens to some amazing vantage points.
 It is a steep incline up, up, up to the top, but totally worth it.

 You can see both sides of the island – bustling Avalon and the remote windward side.
 Plus, you can admire all of the many trails scattered all over the hills around you.

 If you are up for it, take another way back to the city!
 (Check here for more hiking options).

 If you don’t have the opportunity to snorkel or scuba dive during your trip to Catalina Island, we’d highly suggest going on the Undersea Expedition tour.